gemini-hlsw/observe/modules/server/TCS_Configuration.md

 # TCS Configuration
 All of the telescope systems are configured through TCS, with the exception of some configuration items from GeMS and Altair.
-The TCS configuration applied by Seqexec involves the elements described in the following paragraphs.
+The TCS configuration applied by Observe involves the elements described in the following paragraphs.

 # Telescope configuration
 * Telescope offset, for any of three defined positions (A, B and C, although only A is used)